-Containers sizes classified under a) to e) are referred to as large containers.
+The first five containers sizes listed above are referred to as 'large containers'.

 3.5.3 TEU (Twenty-foot Equivalent Unit)

 A statistical unit based on an ISO container of 20 foot length (6.10 m) to provide a standardised measure for counting containers of various capacities and for describing the capacity of container ships or terminals.
 One 20 Foot ISO container equals 1 TEU.